Gifted Support Services

 - Parent ratings of gifted characteristics

 Following the evaluation, all evaluation team members receive copies of the Gifted Written Report.
-If a student is determined to be mentally gifted, the Gifted Multidisciplinary Team is invited to participate in a meeting to develop a Gifted Individual Education Plan (GIEP).
+If a student is determined to be mentally gifted, the Gifted Multidisciplinary Team, including parents/guardians, are invited to participate in a meeting to develop a Gifted Individual Education Plan (GIEP).
 The GIEP outlines gifted services and specially designed instruction that will be provided for the student.
 GIEP teams meet annually to discuss student progress.

 Students in need of Gifted Support Services are provided with enriched and/or accelerated curricula.
 Instruction in the core content areas is differentiated by pace, level of instruction, and depth of content.
 The curriculum is aligned with state and Common Core standards and designed to challenge high ability students to reach their full academic potential.